kontainapp/guide/getting_started/windows.md

 C:\Users\user\kontain> vagrant up
 ....

-# now that a Vagrant VM is up and running you can ssh into it and try out all the kontain examples
+# a Vagrant VM is starts up with Kontain and docker pre-installed
+# now you can ssh into it

-# lets try out the simplest one
+C:\Users\user\kontain> vagrant ssh

+# now that you are in the vagrant bash prompt.
+Let's switch to root
+vagrant $ sudo -i

+# run the kontain example to verify Kontain install
-C:\Users\user\kontain> /opt/kontain/bin/km /opt/kontain/tests/hello_test.km Hello, Kontain!
+root # /opt/kontain/bin/km /opt/kontain/tests/hello_test.km Hello, Kontain!
 Hello, world
 Hello, argv[0] = '/opt/kontain/tests/hello_test.km'
 Hello, argv[1] = 'Hello,'
 Hello, argv[2] = 'Kontain!'
 ```

-Hopefully, this gets you started on trying out Kontain on Windows.
+Hopefully, this gets you started on trying out Kontain on Windows and using Vagrant.

+Please note that if you want to test out Kontain with docker-compose on Vagrant, please see the instructions in the Vagrantfile